fn-hide/IASS/backend/README.md

 - [x] 🚚 Rename state and buffer into state counting and state streaming
 - [x] ✨ Add fps in site input to mirror the site fps
 - [x] 🐛 Make date created as created in the system and date stamped as created in the track
+- [x] ✨ Drop a frame when queue is full
+- [x] ✏️ Resolve state counting typo
 - [ ] 🏗️ Make difference branch for site and production use
 - [ ] ✨ Add more information for job's object in api response
 - [ ] ✨ Complete the line in and line out feature by adding line in